© Tobias Bohm

 She has received numerous grants and awards, including the Rauriser Literaturpreis, the Nicolas Born Prize, the Heimito-von-Doderer-Literaturpreis, the Bremer Literaturpreis, the Brüder-Grimm-Preis of the city of Hanau, the Rattenfänger-Literaturpreis of the city of Hameln, and the Georg Büchner Prize.
 The jury explained their decision thusly: »In a time in which speaking on one’s own behalf is increasingly dominating literature, Felicitas Hoppe circles around the secret of identity with her sensitive and, her appreciation for comedy notwithstanding, melancholy narrative art.«

 Hoppe is still actively teaching; in 2006, she was the Max Kade Distinguished Visiting Professor at Dartmouth College in Hanover, New Hampshire.
 Since 2007, she has been a member of the German Academy for Language and Literature and in 2016 she was awarded an honorary doctorate from the Leuphana Universität Lüneburg.
 Her works have been translated into many languages.
-The author lives as a freelance writer in Berlin.

 Bibliography